Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/conditions.md

 ## Example

-To give an example, a Bank's virtual agents caters to Intents related to credit cards.
-If the customer does not have a credit card product, however, we would not like say the `CancelCreditCard` Intent to be found and available.
+To give an example, a Bank's virtual agent caters to Intents related to credit cards.
+If the customer does not have a credit card product, however, we would not like a `CancelCreditCard` Intent to be found.

-We can enable and disable the Intent based on the customer's `profile`.
-Let's assume it has a variable `has_credit_card` which stores information on whether the customer has the product or not:
+We enable and disable the Intent based on the customer's `profile`.
+Let's assume it has a variable `has_credit_card` which stores information on whether the customer has the product or not, the Intent Condition would be:

 ```js